YK Festival 2014

 Day 7 // spirituality

 On Day 7, I became a saint.
-I opened my perception and began to perceive nuances and insignificant details, which made me aware of many hidden aspects of my existence...and at that point I had to stop dreaming and step down form tower.
+I began to perceive nuances and insignificant details, which made me aware of many hidden aspects of existence...and at that point I had to stop dreaming and I stepped down to the ground.
+Then I deleted all my online accounts and vanished into digital silence.

-In the past 5 years I stayed away from social newtorks, news or any other source of public information.
-Keeping myself away form public opinions, I spent my time producing an extensive body of works.
-In times of media, digital silence becomes fundamental requirement for creativity.
+In the past 5 years I stayed away from social newtorks, news and all sources of information.
+Keeping myself away form public opinions, I spent my time producing an extensive body of works and consequently I discoveder, that in times of media digital silence turns to be an essential condition for creativity.